CMakePP/CMakePPLang/docs/source/getting_started/cmakepp_examples/classes.rst

 .. code-block:: cmake

-  # Create an instance of the class called "my_auto"
+  # Create an instance of the class called "my_auto" using the default CTOR
   Automobile(CTOR my_auto)

   # Access the "color" attribute and save it to the var "my_autos_color"